A Caveat and Affiliates

 Honest Fact: I have been a member of Wealthy Affiliate since 2016.
 Obviously, I believe in the program or I would have opted out long ago.
 But I believe there are 5 reasons you should not join Wealthy Affiliate.
 That’s right, not even the free part.

 I’m not trying to confuse you or anyone here.
 In fact, quite the opposite.
-I’d like you to consider all the facts, the pros and cons, before jumping in.
+I’d like you to consider all the facts, the pros, and the cons, before jumping in.
 After all, even the free option takes your time away from other parts of your life.

 So let’s get on with the actual 5 reasons you should not join Wealthy Affiliate.